 Public, Proprietary, Non-Profit Representative Governor Appointee

 Angel Rodriguez was appointed to the California Student Aid Commission by Governor Newsom in March 2021.
-Angel, a son of immigrants from Mexico City, has served as Senior Director of Marketing, Public Affairs & Government Relations at the San Bernardino Community College District since 2016.
+Angel, a son of immigrants from Mexico City, serves as Associate Vice Chancellor of Government Relations & Strategic Communications at the San Bernardino Community College District.

 At the San Bernardino Community College District, Angel negotiated an MOU with the Mexican Consulate in San Bernardino to establish a year-round help desk inside the consulate to assist families with the FAFSA and California Dream Act Application.
-He also managed public outreach to win 63% voter support for a $470 million local bond measure to fix, modernize, and build college classrooms, STEM labs, and career training facilities.
+He also managed public outreach to win 63% voter support for a $470 million local bond measure to fix, modernize, and build college classrooms, STEM labs, and career training facilities at Crafton Hills College and San Bernardino Valley College.

-From 2014 to 2016, Angel was Associate Director of State and Regional Government & Community Relations for his alma mater, UC Riverside, where he conducted state budget advocacy to prevent UC-system tuition increases.
+From 2014 to 2016, Angel was Associate Director of State and Regional Government & Community Relations at his alma mater, UC Riverside, where he conducted state budget advocacy to prevent UC-system tuition increases.

 From 2008 to 2012, Angel held multiple positions at the Greater Riverside Chambers of Commerce, managing business-education partnerships, community development, and workforce development advocacy.

-In addition to his higher education work, Angel is a member of the Civil Rights Institute of Inland Southern California Board of Directors.
+In 2021, Angel earned a master’s degree in higher education administration and policy from UC Riverside.
+He is a member of the Campaign for College Opportunity Advisory Council and the Civil Rights Institute of Inland Southern California Board of Directors.
+He lives with his husband, Jesse, in Riverside County.